OCA/account-invoicing/account_invoice_pricelist_sale/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extend the 'Account Invoice Pricelist' and 'Sale' modules and Copies pricelist from sales order to invoices
+This module extends the 'Account Invoice Pricelist' and 'Sale' modules and copies pricelists from sales order to invoices

 **Table of contents**